VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 #### Part 1: Check the z_offset of T0

-1. Make sure the printer is cold (ambient temperature).
+1. Make sure the printer is cold (near ambient temperature).

 2. Run `G28` and `QUAD_GANTRY_LEVEL` with T0

-3. Run `G1 X175 Y235 Z0.1 F9000`; i.e. move to the centre of the bed and 0.1mm above it.
+3. Run `G1 X175 Y235 Z10 F9000`

+4. Run `G1 Z0.1 F9000`

-4. Test the z-offset with the paper test. - If it is good then you set-up `trigger_to_bottom_z` correctly.
+5. Test the z-offset with the paper test. - If it is good then you set-up `trigger_to_bottom_z` correctly.

-5. If it does not work.
-1, adjust `trigger_to_bottom_z` accordingly.

 6. If it does not work.
-2, then, rerun `CALIBRATE_NPO`.
+1, baby step the z position to correction.

 7. If it does not work.
+2, adjust `trigger_to_bottom_z` accordingly using the baby stepped amount.

+8. If it does not work.
+3, then, rerun `CALIBRATE_NPO`.

-3, retry step 1 to 4.
+9. If it does not work.
+4, retry step 1 to 4.

 #### Part 2: Check the gcode_z_offset of the other tools

 1. Goes through step 1 to 4 of part 1, above.

-2. Run `SELECT_TOOL T={TOOL} RESTORE_AXIS=XYZ` - swapping `{TOOL}` or the tool number of the tool-head to be tested.
+2. Run `SELECT_TOOL T={TOOL} RESTORE_AXIS=XYZ` - swapping `{TOOL}` for the tool number to be tested.

 3. Test the z-offset with the paper test. - If it is good then your calibration is good.